Last Updated on December 27, 2022 by ThoughtsStained

 Like, if you think I would die for Temeraire this very instant if he required it of me, so help me…

-Friends, this was a wonderful story; one I have no idea why I waited so long to check it out, but I am so excited that this is a NINE BOOK SERIES to sink my teeth into.
+Friends, this was a wonderful story.
+I absolutely adored His Majesty’s Dragon.
+I have no idea why I waited so long to check it out, but I am so excited that this is a NINE BOOK SERIES to sink my teeth into.